BEGINNINGS IN ITALY

 THEATRE

 In London he played lead roles with experimental theatre companies (Lindsay Kemp), in Off-West End productions (Blind Summit‘s “Mr China’s Son“), touring productions (“Cabaret“), on the West End (“Chicago – The Musical“) and the National Theatre (“The English Man Sits in a Caravan at St. Osyth / Singing“).
-Soon after he began an international career, thanks to his own shows (as performer/producer: Lucy Powell‘s “True or Falsetto?“, and as performer/author/producer: “The Veiled Screen!“), giving birth to a cult following.
-He performed in 14 different nations (and in four languages): from Mexico to India and from Russia to Greece.
+Soon after he began an international career, thanks to his own shows (“True or Falsetto?“), which, after debuting at the Edinburgh Festival, he took around the world.
+He performed in 14 different nations, and in four languages, from Mexico to India and from Russia to Greece.
 After six years dedicated exclusively to music he went back to acting in new plays written especially for him (Roberta Torre‘s “Aida” in 2014) or by himself (“Beato Chi Ci Crede“, Out Off Theatre, Milan, 2017).
-Last summer he ended a tour of Italy, playing the lead in “Lunaria“, a new play with music, co-produced by the Italian National Theatre and the country’s biggest theatre festival.
+After a pause to focus on his family, he returned to work, playing the lead in “Lunaria” (2023), a new play with music, co-produced by the Italian National Theatre and the Campania Teatro Festival.

 CABARET, PERFORMANCE ART, FASHION AND PRESENTING